 The HSA, as a national club, is invited to many speed events throughout the year and throughout the country.
-The HSA Speed Championship visits many of the best Hillclimb and Spint venues in the country and is an ideal way to get invited to enter such events.
+The HSA Speed Championship visits many of the best Hill-climb venues in the country and is an ideal way to get invited to enter such events.